Skryptonyte/WhyApp/README.md

 NOTE: Very important to install these specific versions!
 Otherwise you will face compatibility issues as none of the C# socketio client libraries support socket.io v5 as of the time of typing this README.

+To run the server:

+` python <scriptLocation> <username> <password> `

+NOTE: username and password refers to the credentials on the Oracle SQL installation

 SQL script is provided to be run manually as well to do the necessary initialization.
 (TODO: Automate within the python script maybe)

 ## Frontend